 How Much Does an Arm Lift Cost?

 An arm lift at Dr. Emmett’s Denver-area cosmetic surgery office will vary in cost depending on the patient and the amount of work that needs to be done on the arm.
 Since an arm lift is considered an elective procedure by insurance providers, they won’t cover the costs.
-Dr. Emmett tries to make arm lifts and other cosmetic procedures affordable, so she offers financing options via CareCredit®, Bank SNB, and Prosper® Healthcare Lending.
+Dr. Emmett tries to make arm lifts and other cosmetic procedures affordable, so she offers financing options via CareCredit®, Simmons Bank, and Prosper® Healthcare Lending.
 Dr. Emmett’s cosmetic surgery office also accepts checks, cash, and credit cards.

 Schedule a Consultation

 If you live in Centennial, Lone Tree or the greater Denver area and are interested in an arm lift call (303) 955-7545 to schedule a consultation.
 The Emmett Plastic Surgery staff wants you to feel comfortable and confident in your body.